Travel Vaccines and Advice for Moldova

 Sources: Embassy of Moldova and U.S. State Department

-What is the Climate Like in Moldova?
+What Is the Climate Like in Moldova?

 Moldova has many tourist destinations with different weather patterns.
 Chisinau, the capital, has hot summers and cold winters with temperatures ranging from 75 to 85 degrees in summer to 20 to 30 in winter.
 Orheiul Vechi, located in the east, has a similar climate to Chisinau.